devmitrasharmaa/PRODIGY_DS_04/README.md

-### This Project is addtional analysis on existing Sentiment Analysis Dataset of Twitter.
+### This Project is an addtional analysis on existing Sentiment Analysis Dataset of Twitter.
 I tried to analyse the patterns using barplots, then tried to use wordcloud to use kind of words used, then divided entity into categories for a better overview of data.
+### I also tried to compare existing model with VADER model and about a lot discrepancies, the given sentiments were actually way more accurate than one predicted by VADER model.